top of page

 Long Beach Seafood: A seafood lover's dream in Robertson Quay

-Hey there, fellow foodies!
-Prepare your taste buds for an exhilarating ride as we dive into the world of Long Beach Seafood, a legendary restaurant that has been impressing Singapore's seafood aficionados since 1982.
+Fellow foodies, prepare your taste buds for a ride as we dive into the world of Long Beach Seafood, a legendary restaurant that has been impressing Singapore's seafood aficionados since 1982.

 Entrance to Long Beach Seafod Restaurant in Robertson Quay, Singapore